AlexoAnimaIgnis/kotlin-intro/README.md

 - equivalent to a singleton pattern in java
 - Using the class with object keyword, just use the name of the class and invoke the method you need to use
 - Limitations: You cannot inject constructor arguments to object classes

+companion object
+- kotlin does not have the support for the static keyword
+- companion object can be used to introduce static functionalities that are tied to a class
+-